Near-Horizon Collisions around Near-Extremal Black Holes: near-horizon collisions around spinning BHs

 and has angular velocity $\Omega_{\mathrm{H}}=a/(2M r_\mathrm{H})$.

-Timelike geodesics of particle motion in the Kerr geometry can be parameterized by four independent conserved quantities: the particle mass $m$, specific energy (energy per particle mass) $\mu$, specific azimuthal angular momentum $L$, and specific Carter constant $Q$.
-The momentum $p$ of a geodesic particle is given by
+Timelike geodesics of particle motion in the Kerr geometry can be parameterized by four independent conserved quantities: the particle mass $m$, specific energy (energy per unit mass) $\mu$, specific azimuthal angular momentum $L$, and specific Carter constant $Q$.
+The conserved quantities are given by~\footnote{Often the four-momentum is expressed in terms of particle energy, angular momentum, Carter constant $\pa{\mathcal{E},\mathcal{L},\mathcal{Q}}=\pa{m \mu, m L,m^2Q}$ which are not rescaled by the particle mass.
+When expressed as such, the formulae apply also to null geodesics for which the particle mass $m$ is set to zero.
+Herein, as we consider only collisions of massive particles, we opt for the expression utilizing the specific energy, angular momentum, and Carter constant for the sake of compactness in expressions we derive later in the paper.}

+Stationarity and axisymmetry of the metric result in conserved energy and angular momentum, while the Carter constant can be obtained from the separability of the Hamilton-Jacobi equation \cite{Carter:1968rr}.